Civil Engineering - BEng (Hons), MEng (Hons)

 and

-- Onefrom Physics, Chemistry, Biology, Geography and Engineering, Applied Science or Double Award Science, Life and Health Science (single or double award), Technology (including Technology & Design, Design & Technolgy, Environmental Technology, Environmental Science and Digital Technology).
-If no 'A' level Physics is offered GCSE Physics or Double Award Science at grade BB is required.
+- Onefrom Physics, Chemistry, Biology, Geography and Engineering, Applied Science or Double Award Science, Life and Health Science (Single or Double Award), Technology (including Technology & Design, Design & Technology, Environmental Technology, Environmental Science and Digital Technology).
+If A Level Physics is not offered please refer to the GCSE entry requirements below.

 Applicants can satisfy the requirement for one of the A level grades (or equivalent) by substituting a combination of alternative qualifications recognised by the University.